-Heartwell/Carriage Crest Homecare does not tolerate and prohibits discrimination, harassment, or retaliation of or against job applicants, contractors, interns, volunteers, or employees by another employee, supervisor, vendor, customer, or third party based on actual or perceived race, color, creed, religion, age, sex, or gender (including pregnancy, childbirth, and related medical conditions), sexual orientation, gender identity, or gender expression (including transgender status), national origin, ancestry, marital status, protected medical condition as defined by state law (including cancer or genetic characteristics), physical or mental disability, military and veteran status, reproductive health decision making, genetic information, or any other characteristic protected by applicable federal, state, or local laws and ordinances.
+Heartwell/Carriage Crest Homecare does not tolerate and prohibits discrimination, harassment, or retaliation of or against job applicants, contractors, interns, volunteers, or employees by another employee, supervisor, vendor, customer, or third party based on actual or perceived race, color, creed, religion, age, sex or gender (including pregnancy, childbirth, and related medical conditions), sexual orientation, gender identity, or gender expression (including transgender status), national origin, ancestry, marital status, protected medical condition as defined by state law (including cancer or genetic characteristics), physical or mental disability, military and veteran status, reproductive health decision making, genetic information, or any other characteristic protected by applicable federal, state, or local laws and ordinances.
+Further, the Company prohibits discrimination, harassment, and retaliation on the basis of any combination of protected characteristics.
 The Company is committed to a workplace free of discrimination, harassment, and retaliation.